humanmade/go-anonymize-mysqldump/README.md

 mysqldump -u yada -pbadpass -h db | anonymize-mysqldump --config config.json > anonymized.sql
 ```

+## Installation

+You can download the binary for your system from the [Releases](https://github.com/humanmade/go-anonymize-mysqldump/releases/) page.
+Once downloaded and `gunzip`'d, move it to a location in your path such as `/usr/local/bin`.

 ## Usage

 This tool is designed to read a file stream over STDIN and produce an output over STDOUT.
 A config file is required and can be provided via the `-c` or `--config` flag.
 An example config for anonymizing a WordPress database is provided at [`config.example.json`](./config.example.json).